jellyfin/jellyfin-sdk-kotlin/README.md

 ## Setup

-The apiclient is available through [JCenter](https://bintray.com/jellyfin/jellyfin-apiclient-java/jellyfin-apiclient-java), and thus can be installed via Gradle like any other dependency:
+The API client is available through [JCenter](https://bintray.com/jellyfin/jellyfin-apiclient-java/jellyfin-apiclient-java), and thus can be installed via Gradle like any other dependency:

 ```kotlin
 // build.gradle.kts